-(2) A recommendation of "do not pass" or "be not concurred in" must be announced across the rostrum and, on the following legislative day, may be debated and adopted or rejected on Order of Business No. 2.
+- (2) A recommendation of "do not pass" or "be not concurred in" must be announced across the rostrum and, on the following legislative day, may be debated and adopted or rejected on Order of Business No. 2.
 A motion to reject an adverse committee report must be approved by not less than three-fifths of the members voting.

-(3) If the House rejects an adverse committee report, the bill progresses to second reading, as scheduled by the Speaker, with any amendments recommended by the committee.
+Failure to adopt a motion to reject an adverse committee report constitutes adoption of the report. - (3) If the House rejects an adverse committee report, the bill progresses to second reading, as scheduled by the Speaker, with any amendments recommended by the committee. - H40-110.

-H40-110.
 Consent calendar procedure.
-Noncontroversial bills and simple and joint resolutions may be recommended for the consent calendar by a standing committee and processed according to the following provisions:

-(1) To be eligible for the consent calendar, the legislation must receive a unanimous vote by the members of the standing committee in attendance (do pass, do pass as amended).
+(1) Noncontroversial bills and simple and joint resolutions may be recommended for the consent calendar by a standing committee and processed according to the following provisions: - (a) To be eligible for the consent calendar, the legislation must receive a unanimous vote by the members of the standing committee in attendance (do pass, do pass as amended).
 In addition, a motion must be made and passed unanimously to place the legislation on the consent calendar and this action reflected in the committee report.
-Appropriation or revenue bills may not be recommended for the consent calendar.

-(2) The legislation must then be sent to be processed and reproduced as a third reading version and specifically marked as a "consent calendar" item.

-(3) Legislation must be posted immediately (as soon as it is received as a third reading version) on the consent calendar and must remain there for 1 legislative day before consideration under Order of Business No. 11, special orders of the day.
+Appropriation or revenue bills may not be recommended for the consent calendar. - (b) The legislation must then be sent to be processed and reproduced as a third reading version and specifically marked as a "consent calendar" item. - (2) Other legislation may be placed on the consent calendar by agreement between the speaker and the minority leader following a positive recommendation by a standing committee.
+The legislation must be sent to be processed as a second reading version but must be specifically announced and posted as a "consent calendar" item. - (3) Legislation must be posted immediately (as soon as it is received appropriately printed) on the consent calendar and must remain there for 1 legislative day before consideration under Order of Business No. 11, special orders of the day.
 At that time, the presiding officer shall announce consideration of the consent calendar and allow "reasonable time" for questions and answers upon request.
 No debate is allowed.

-(4) If any three representatives submit written objections to the placement of the legislation on the consent calendar, the legislation must be removed from the consent calendar and added to the regular second reading board.
+(4) If any three representatives submit written objections to the placement of legislation on the consent calendar by the action of a standing committee or if any one representative submits a written objection to the placement of legislation on the consent calendar by the speaker and minority leader, the legislation must be removed from the consent calendar and added to the regular second reading board.